Patricol/docker-templates/README.md

 # onedrive
 --restart on-failure is to cause the container to restart if the sync times out due to poor network connectivity.
 Disabling now though, as failures are being hidden by it.

+If beta is respected, use that for personal ones.

+Some templates come with matching database templates; required by the main container.